AISHK invites you join us and inspire personal excellence, passion, and action in the global citizens of tomorrow.

 General Teaching Responsibilities:

-The Secondary teacher 7-12 will be responsible for, but not limited to, the following:
+The English teacher 7-12 will be responsible for, but not limited to, the following:

 - Developing and documenting effective teaching and learning programs.